POWERGEL 2.5% gel

 Immune system disorders

-Anaphylactic reaction, angioedema, hypersensitivity
+Anaphylactic reactions, including anaphylactic shock, angioedema, hypersensitivity reactions

 Peptic ulcer, gastrointestinal bleeding, diarrhoea, lip oedema

 Localised skin reactions such as erythema, eczema, pruritus and burning sensation

 Dermatitis (allergic, bullous, contact, exfoliative, vesicular), urticaria, blister, photosensitivity reaction, photosensitivity allergic reaction, skin exfoliation, skin oedema

 New cases or worsening of existing cases of renal insufficience.

 Elderly patients are particularly susceptible to the adverse effects of non-steroidal anti-inflammatory drugs.